dan64/vs-deoldify/README.md

 pip install vsddcolor-1.0.1-py3-none-any.whl.zip
 ```

 with the version 4.5 of HAVC has been introduced the support to ColorMNet.
 All the necessary packages to use ColorMNet are included in Hybrid's torch add-on package.
 For a manual installation not using Hybrid, it is necessary to install all the packages reported in the project page of [ColorMNet](https://github.com/yyang181/colormnet).
-To simplify the installation,  in the release 4.5.0 of this filter is available as asset the spatial_correlation_sampler package compiled against CUDA 12.1 and python 3.12.
+To simplify the installation,  in the release 4.5.0 of this filter is available as asset the **spatial_correlation_sampler** package compiled against CUDA 12.4, python 3.12 and torch.
 To install it is necessary to unzip the following archive (using the nearest torch version available in the host system):

 ```
 spatial_correlation_sampler-0.5.0-py312-cp312-win_amd64_torch-x.x.x.whl.zip